 Average Weather at Sheringham Automatic Weather Reporting System Canada

-At Sheringham Automatic Weather Reporting System, the summers are short, cool, and partly cloudy and the winters are long, chilly, wet, and mostly cloudy.
+At Sheringham Automatic Weather Reporting System, the summers are short, cool, and partly cloudy and the winters are long, very cold, wet, and mostly cloudy.
 Over the course of the year, the temperature typically varies from 38°F to 66°F and is rarely below 26°F or above 75°F.

 Average High and Low Temperature